 To create a cone in the same location as the cylinder

 - Select Build> Primitive> Cone , click at the same point you used to start the cylinder, and drag to draw the cone so it is the same diameter as the cylinder.

 - By default, the Radius and Height values for a cone are equal when it is first drawn, which will produce a 45-degree bevel when we are finished.

-- In the view below, we can see how the two items intersect after changing the material for the cylinder to glass.
+- In the view below, we can see how the two items intersect, after changing the material of the cylinder to glass.

 - Select 3D> Create Perspective View> Perspective Full Overview and rotate the view so you can see the bottom of the cylinder.